Seediq language: Phonology

 Vowels in antepenultimate syllables are often /e/.
 The stressed syllable is usually the penultimate one, and is pronounced with a high pitch.
 In the Truku dialect stress is on the final syllable resulting in loss of first vowel in CVCCV and CVCCVC structures, for example compare: qduriq > pqdriqun, lqlaqi > lqlqian.
-In Taroko, up to six onset consonants are possible: CCCCCVC(VC), for example: tn'ghngkawas, mptrqdug, pngkrbkan, dmptbrinah.
+In Taroko, up to six onset consonants are possible (similar to Georgian): CCCCCVC(VC), for example: tnʼghngkawas, mptrqdug, pngkrbkan, dmptbrinah.

 Morphology

 As other Austronesian languages, Seediq uses reduplication to convey grammatical functions, such as pluralization and reciprocal verb form derivation.
 There are two kinds of reduplication: one which involves only the first syllable of the stem, with structure Cə-CV(C), and one which involves the last pair of syllables of the stem excluding codas, having structure CəCə-CV(C)CV(C).
 Examples are:

 Along with reduplication, there are also numerous prefixes and suffixes in Seediq that intervene to alter the meaning of words in derivational and inflectional processes.
 Affixes include: